DylanDrein/mu-cs424-f2016/lecture-14.md

 > true true

-These do not make much sense, but are still valid.
+These do not make any sense, but are still valid.

 #### Type Environment